Update: March 3, 2022

 Todd and Cook have proved they have about as much respect for the law as they do for the animals they exploit—and that’s none at all.
 Tigers used for displays like Todd’s are carted around the country in small, barren cages and displayed in front of rowdy crowds.
 They are torn away from their mothers as babies and spend their days locked in cages.
 It’s standard practice to use physical violence and psychological domination to force them to perform.
 As a result of such mistreatment, big cats and other wild animals have been known to lash out—biting, mauling, or otherwise attacking members of the public.

 A tiger attacked one of Cook’s employees and severed his ear, a cub bit a woman at one of his exhibits, and tiger cubs under his “care” injured children.

 By denying these big cats the opportunity to run, climb, and swim—all the things they enjoy doing in nature—Todd is knowingly causing them psychological and physical distress.

 Act With Urgency, Too—Speak Out Against This Unfairness

 We’ve scored multiple victories for animals exploited for state and county fairs—such as when we persuaded Los Angeles County Fair organizers not to include any wild or exotic mammals in last year’s fair.
 And we achieved these wins with the help of kind supporters like you.
-Now, we (and more importantly, tigers) need your help again: Click below to join us in urging the Kane County Fair in Illinois and other fairs to do right by tigers and all other animals.
+Now, we (and more importantly, tigers) need your help again: Click below to join us in urging other fairs to do right by tigers and all other animals.